rshecon/Henriques-Sadorsky-2008-Extension/readme.md

 - **Maximum order of integration:** $d_{\max} = 2$
 - **Augmented VAR:** $VAR(k+d_{\max}) = VAR(10)$

-This project follows the same overall econometric structure but determines these quantities using the updated data.
+This project follows the same econometric structure but determines these quantities using the updated data.

 ---